VASCULAR AND MIXED DEMENTIASheld March 17, 2014, 1:30-2:30 PM Eastern Time

 Q. What is included in the neuropsychological evaluation of suspected vascular dementia?

 Q:I am concerned about a loved one’s dementia symptoms but they deny they are having any problems.
-How can I encourage them to attend an appointment with the doctor to get a full work up and assessment?

 Talk directly to your doctor about such strategies.